PSkinnerTech/decentralized-ai-benchmark/README.md

-  --system SYSTEM         System prompt to use for all test cases --verbose               Show more detailed output and warnings --temperature TEMP      Temperature setting for model inference (default: 0 for deterministic outputs)
+  --system SYSTEM         System prompt to use for all test cases --verbose               Show more detailed output and warnings --temperature TEMP      Temperature setting for model inference (default: 0 for deterministic outputs) --skip-mmlu             Skip MMLU evaluation (faster but less comprehensive) --n-shots N_SHOTS       Number of few-shot examples to use for MMLU (default: 0 for zero-shot) --num-questions NUM     Number of questions per MMLU subject (default: 5)
 ```

 ### Benchmarking Configuration